Why agency owners DESERVE to make a 20% profit

 But some businesses are riskier than others, you say.
 Correct—so tag on an additional 2% to 3% if you happen to own an advertising or marketing services firm (that does not have hard assets), since ad agencies and the like are considered riskier than the average small business.
 Interestingly, some public relations agencies may have a smaller or even a negative risk factor, since they might be classified as management consulting businesses by a valuation expert.

-But you’re still not done, because you have to also take into consideration the specific financial dynamics and “value drivers” of your own business.
+But you’re still not done.
+Because agency owners have to also take into consideration the specific financial dynamics and “value drivers” of their own business.
 The strength of your management team, the services you offer, the markets you serve, longevity of accounts, and many other factors are taken into consideration when assigning an additional risk factor for your business.
 That could tack on still another 2% or more, adding up to a total risk factor of 20% or more (this is sometimes refer to as the capitalization or cap rate).

 So you want to sell your firm?
 That’s pretty much what an investor, be it one of the big holding companies, or a private equity group, would expect in return for investing their money in your business versus a bond or the stock market.
 (The lower the cap rate, the more valuable your business is.)